 As a resident, you’ll gain experience in all aspects of neurosurgery including spine, skull base, oncology, trauma, cerebvascular, endovascular, functional, epilepsy, neurosurgical oncology, and peripheral nerve.

 The Department of Neurosurgery accepts applicants through the Electronic Residency Application Service (ERAS).
 Applications are accepted between September 1 and October 15.
 Only applications that contain the following will be reviewed: curriculum vitae, personal statement, three letters of recommendation, medical school transcript, and USMLE scores.
-Dean’s letters are received on November 1, and are attached to each application.
+Dean’s letters are also received and attached to each application.
 The Department will consider residents who have been issued a J-1 Visa and who hold a current ECFMG Certificate.

 After a review of the applications, the Department will select which candidates it would like to interview.
-Invitations for these interviews will be sent out via email in November.
-Interviews are scheduled to take place between November and February 1.
+Invitations for these interviews will be sent out via email beginning in October 2021.
+Interviews are scheduled to take place in December 2021 and January 2022.

 Applicants and programs submit their rankings to the National Residency Matching Program (NRMP) in mid-February.
 Applicants and programs are notified of the match results on Match Day in mid-March.

 Our neurosurgery residents are actively involved in both clinical and basic science research, with many serving as first author on high-impact publications.
 To prepare for NIH funding opportunities, PGY-1 through PGY-4 residents participate in an all-day didactic and research program that fosters collaborative studies in translational and clinical departments.
 This setting provides the opportunity to not only learn from and work alongside neurosurgery faculty, but also for residents to chart their own, personal research course during their training and beyond.
 Our Annual Neurosurgery Research Day, held at the end of the academic year, allows for residents to showcase and present their work.